This Strawberry Shortcake Cake gives a new twist to an old classic. Vanilla cake layers, fresh strawberries, and mascarpone cream!

 You can make the cake layers in advance though.
 Once cooled, wrap them in plastic and freeze until ready to use.

-This cake is really very easy to make, but if you’d like to make it even easier you can use my favourite modified box mix recipe for the cake layers instead!
-If you’re looking for a light, summer dessert to make the very best use of those fresh berries, this Strawberry Shortcake Cake is calling your name!
+This cake is really very easy to make, but if you’d like to make it even easier you can use my favorite modified box mix recipe for the cake layers instead!

 Tips for making this Strawberry Shortcake Cake